troglobit/watchdogd/README.md

 ---------

 The code has both `INFO()` and `DEBUG()` statements sprinkled almost everywhere.
-Enable `--verbose` and use `--syslog` a logfile or `--foreground` to get debug output to the terminal.
+Enable `--verbose` and use `--syslog`, or `--foreground` to get debug output to the terminal.

 Build & Install